 You've set your auto-expiry to three years.
-If you publish credentials with an issue date of 1st Jan 2019, the [credential.expired_on] the attribute will be replaced with the date 1st Jan 2022.
-When 1st Jan 2022 comes the credential will automatically expire.
+If you publish credentials with an issue date of 1st Jan 2019, the [credential.expired_on] attribute will be replaced with the date 1st Jan 2022.
+When 1st Jan 2022 comes, the credential will automatically expire.

-If your credential needs to expire on a specific date, as opposed to being valid for a set amount of time, use this method.
+If the credential needs to expire on a specific date, instead of being valid for a set amount of time, use this method.

 In the manual upload screen, add the specific date you want the credential to expire on into the 'Expiry Date' field.
 For more information on how to upload credentials manually, click here.